sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 .. automodule:: qwiic_bme280
    :members:
 ```
-This specifieds that Sphinx should inspect the qwiic_bme280 module, and document the package members.
+This specifies that Sphinx should inspect the qwiic_bme280 module, and document the package members.

 Got python packages, such as the ```qwiic_mico_oled``` package, the documentation is contained in module and underlying class, so the rst file file takes a slightly different format:
 ```rst